 Investment restriction Deviation Investment of at least 51% of the fund assets in equities Other investment focus, e.g., investment in bond and equity-equivalent securities issued by companies funds, money market funds, mixed funds, equity which are headquartered or mainly active in the emerg- funds and/or derivative funds ing markets of the regions Asia, Latin America, Africa, Eu- rope and the Near and Middle East.
-Investment only in issuers who have been classified as Other sustainability approach sustainable for investments in securities and money market instruments.
+Investment of at least 80% of the fund assets in invest- Different rule ments that are used to fulfill environmental and/or so- cial characteristics and/or sustainable investment ob- jectives of the investment fund.
+For the direct investment in securities and money market Other sustainability approach instruments, only those securities will be purchased which are used to fulfill environmental and/or social characteristics and/or sustainable investment objec- tives of the investment fund.
+Investment of at least 51% of the fund assets in sustain- Different rule able investments pursuant to Art.
+2 (17) of Regulation (EU) 2019/2088.
 Limitation of investment in money market instruments Different rule, or no limitation to up to 49% of the fund assets No extended issuer limit (more than 35% of the fund as- Extended issuer limit (more than 35% of the fund assets) for investment in securities and money market in- sets) for investment in securities and money market struments of certain issuers (sovereigns, regional au- instruments of certain issuers (sovereigns, regional thorities, international organizations) authorities, international organizations) Derivative instruments may be purchased as part of the Different rule, or no limitation investment strategy for up to 49% of the fund assets and for hedging purposes.
 Sight deposits and deposits at notice may be purchased Different rule, or no limitation for up to 49% of the fund assets.
 No repurchase agreements are currently in force.
 Repurchase agreements may be used.
 Securities lending transactions may be used for up to Different rule, or no limitation 30% of the fund assets.